reasonml-old/reason-react-example/README_SECRET.md

 **Don't tweet about this please!**

 This is a repo with examples usages of [Rehydrate], **currently a secret project**.
-Rehydrate's docs here [here](https://github.com/reasonml/rehydrate/blob/master/documentation.md).
+Rehydrate's docs are [here](https://github.com/reasonml/rehydrate/blob/master/documentation.md).
 Have something you don't understand?
 Join us on [Discord](discord.gg/reasonml)!

 Prerequisite: having [Ninja](https://ninja-build.org/) installed (version 1.7+), e.g. `brew install ninja` if you're on macOS.